sgmsc/site/mail.md

         <fieldset class="mc_fieldset gdprRequired mc-field-group" name="interestgroup_field">
 		<label class="checkbox subfield" for="gdpr_18331"><input type="checkbox" id="gdpr_18331" name="gdpr[18331]" value="Y" class="av-checkbox gdpr"><span>Συναινώ</span> </label>
         </fieldset>
-        <p>Μπορείτε να διαγραφείτε από τη λίστα αυτή, χρησιμοποιώντας το σύνδεσμο (unsubscribe) στο κάτω μέρος των emails</p>

     </div>
     <div class="content__gdprLegal">
-        <p>We use Mailchimp as our marketing platform.
+        <p>We use Mailchimp as our mailing database platform.
 By clicking below to subscribe, you acknowledge that your information will be transferred to Mailchimp for processing. <a href="https://mailchimp.com/legal/terms" target="_blank">Learn more about Mailchimp's privacy practices here.</a></p>
     </div>
 </div>
 	<div id="mce-responses" class="clear foot">